ajakaja/ajakaja.github.io/_posts/2024-03-12-indicators.md

 (September 2024 edit: It is a lot like the [vector division]({% post_url 2024-09-11-vector-division %}) that I play with sometimes, actually, and that's probably what it is.
 Well, I wrote that afterwards, partly based on this, but may as well have a forward link anyway.
 I feel like this is telling us how division on multivectors ought to work, if it's going to work at all.)

-The confusing part is that you can't divide through by the magnitudes _individually_.
-It's _not_ this
+The confusing part is that you can't divide through by the magnitudes individually.
+It's not this

 $$
 \begin{aligned}